 Implications for ASHA Members

-- Members need to be aware that the final Part C rules reflect changes in 2004 Part B regulations that removed the requirement that states must employ only personnel who meet the highest requirement for the professions in the state.
+- Members need to be aware that the final Part C rules reflect changes in 2006 Part B final regulations that removed the requirement that states must employ only personnel who meet the highest requirement for the professions in the state.
 Part C rules require personnel to meet any state-approved certification, licensing or regulations for the profession or discipline in the area in which personnel are providing early intervention services.
 Allowing states to determine requirements for qualified personnel under Part B has resulted in divergent provider qualifications across the country.
 Therefore, members need to understand that individuals providing early intervention services under Part C may have differing qualifications.

 - ASHA standards, which are reflected in most licensing requirements, guarantee that only the most competent individuals will be allowed to engage in professional practice.
 ASHA members and the children and families served under Part C need to be aware that allowing states to identify competency standards may result in a two-tiered system in which children and families receiving Part C educational services may be served by lesser qualified individuals than those receiving medically-based early intervention services.